Fancy (Drake song)

-"Fancy" is a song by Canadian rapper Drake, from his debut album, Thank Me Later.
-The song features vocals from American rapper T.I. and producer Swizz Beatz, the latter of whom also co-produced the track alongside Noah "40" Shebib.
+"Fancy" is a song by Canadian rapper Drake from his debut album, Thank Me Later.
+The song features vocals from American rappers T.I. and Swizz Beatz, the latter of whom also co-produced the track alongside Noah "40" Shebib.
 The song was released to US radio stations on August 3, 2010, as the album's fourth official single, however promotion of the track ended earlier than expected due to Drake's uncertainty towards the song's planned music video and promotion.

 The song contains a sample of "I Don't Want to Play Around" by Ace Spectrum.
-The original version that had leaked features the chorus sung by Young Jeezy and T.I., while Young Jeezy and T.I. raps the first verse and the First three are rapped by Drake.
+The original version that had leaked features the chorus sung by Young Jeezy and T.I., while Young Jeezy and T.I. rap the first verse and the first three are rapped by Drake.
 It was intended to be on Mary J. Blige's album Stronger with Each Tear, but missed the deadline and was later given to Drake in 2008.
 Blige's vocals were kept on Drake's version as a backing vocal, though formally uncredited.

 The track received a nomination for Best Rap Performance By A Duo Or Group at the 53rd Annual Grammy Awards.

 Music video

 A music video was filmed for the song on July 16, 2010.
 It was directed by Anthony Mandler.
 The video, however, was never released.
-In late September 2010, Drake told MTV that the reason why the video has not yet premiered is because he's debating whether to reshoot the video for "Fancy" or commission a clip for his next single, "Show Me a Good Time", he stated: "We shot 'Fancy,' and to be honest with you, it was done and I watched it and I just had a way better idea, and that's why the video hasn't come out yet.
+In late September 2010, Drake told MTV that the reason why the video had not yet premiered is because he was debating whether to reshoot the video for "Fancy" or commission a clip for his next single, "Show Me a Good Time", he stated: "We shot 'Fancy,' and to be honest with you, it was done and I watched it and I just had a way better idea, and that's why the video hasn't come out yet.
 And to follow up 'Find Your Love' and 'Miss Me,' I really wanted to do something different, conceptually, and so I had this amazing idea and now I'm debating whether I should reshoot it or go straight to Show Me a Good Time".